commschamp/cc_tutorial/tutorials/tutorial2/README.md

     <string name="F5" />
 </message>
 ```
+Such field usually resides at the end of the message.
+It
-Such field writes all its contents during serialization stage and consumes
+writes all its contents during serialization stage and consumes
 all the available remaining data (bound by the total message length controlled
 by the framing).